purrrstyle exactly (#35):

 key: single or multiple columns uniquely identify observational units over time.
 A key consisting of nested and crossed variables reflects the structure underlying the data.
 The programme itself takes care of the updates in the “key” when manipulating the data.
 The “key” differs from the grouping variables with respect to variables manipulated by users.

-index: a variable represent time.
+index: a variable represents time.
 This together the “key” uniquely identifies each observation in the data table.

 index2: why do we need the second index?
 It means re-indexing to a variable, not the second index.
 It is identical to the